Frequently asked questions

 Business groups may share their specific industry knowledge to complement the transfer of know-how by tax audit Experts.
 Civil society can promote the TIWB Initiative and share lessons.

 TIWB encourages "South-South" co-operation as countries that have received Expert assistance further disseminate those skills to neighbouring countries.
-This has already been done by Kenya in other African countries and is being explored by more and more developing countries.
+This has already been done by Kenya and Nigeria in other African countries and is being explored by more and more developing countries.

 Recently retired tax officials may apply for admission to the TIWB Expert database by filling out the TIWB Tax Audit Expert "Expression of Interest" on the TIWB website.
-Recently retired tax officials often participate in TIWB Programmes on a voluntary basis, with their costs of participating (e.g. travel and daily expenses) covered by the Host Administration or by a third-party sponsor such as a donor agency.
+Recently retired tax officials often participate in TIWB programmes on a voluntary basis, with their costs of participating (e.g. travel and daily expenses) covered by the Host Administration or by a third-party sponsor such as a donor agency.

 The TIWB Experts, both retired as well as currently serving tax officials, in a TIWB Programme will work with the Host Administration under a TIWB Programme Terms of Reference agreement which covers all the legal and practical safeguards and provisions.
 A Host Administration Starter Kit for establishing TIWB Programme Terms of Reference agreements, addressing potential issues such as confidentiality and conflicts of interest, can be found on this website.
 As the TIWB Experts are deployed as staff of the Host Administration, they will be led and managed by that Host Administration which sets the objectives for the Experts.
 The TIWB Expert integrates as much as possible into existing Host Administration teams to foster open dialogue and skills transfer.